-IPL Boost: K L Rahul confident of shining in upcoming tour
+KL Rahul confident of shining in upcoming England tour

-AMASSING 659 runs at an average of 54.91 in 14 matches for Kings XI Punjab in this year’s IPL, K L Rahul was the third-highest scorer in the tournament apart from scoring the fastest half-century in the tournament’s history.
+Amassing 659 runs at an average of 54.91 in 14 matches for Kings XI Punjab in this year’s IPL, KL Rahul was the third-highest scorer in the tournament apart from scoring the fastest half-century in the tournament’s history.
 The 26-year-old Indian cricketer also donned the wicket-keeping gloves for KXIP and the opener believes that the IPL experience will add to his confidence ahead of the packed schedule of the Indian cricket team.
 Rahul was in Mohali to watch the final of the Red Bull Campus Cricket National Finals at I S Bindra PCA Stadium.

 “I have always believed that one has to play according to the situations in cricket.
 Especially in the T-20 format where every ball is an event.
 The game changes with every ball and one needs to adjust his game according to what the team needs.
 Whether it’s a single, four or a six.
 Whatever cricket I played for India in the last 2-3 years, I used that experience in this IPL and played with a clear mind.
 Sometimes, the best performances come when the mind is calm and one plays with a free mind.
 That’s what I did in IPL.
 My focus was that I should be the person to finish the game for the team.
 As a player, you want to face such kind of situations where you are able to finish the task for the team.
 And such situations can even come in a World Cup semi-final or final.
 So, this IPL taught me a lot and helped my game mentally as well,” shared Rahul.